Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/gui-and-depth.md

   * This toggle enables or disables the screenshot notification message.

 **Group effect files with tabs instead of a tree:**
-  * This toggle lets you choose between a tree structure or a grouped structure for shader configuration arguments.
+  * This toggle lets you choose between a tree structure or a grouped structure for shader configuration settings.
 While a grouped structure can be more organized, the choice is purely preference-based.
 By default, this option is off, and the tree structure is used.

 </details>